programminghistorian/jekyll/index.md

 _The Programming Historian_ is a volunteer-led initiative, controlled entirely by the 'Editorial Board of the Programming Historian' with the help of community contributors.
 It is not a legal entity, and does not currently receive direct funding from any source.

 The project is grateful for past support by the Network in Canadian History & Environment ([NiCHE](http://niche-canada.org/)), and for hosting support from the Roy Rosenzweig Centre for New Media ([RRCHNM](http://chnm.gmu.edu/)).
 If you would like to provide financial support to help the project grow, please contact one of the [Editorial Board members](http://programminghistorian.org/project-team).

-## Contact

-Please direct correspondence in the first instance to <a href="mailto:i2millig@uwaterloo.ca">Ian Milligan</a> at the University of Waterloo.

 ## Suggested Citation